AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 ## Signing

-Signing the Luma app is only required for the [Create and send push notifications](journey-optimizer-push.md) and the [Create and send in-app messages](journey-optimizer-inapp.md) lessons in this tutorial.
-These lessons require an Apple provisioning profile which **requires a paid Apple developer account**.
+Signing the Luma app is needed to send push notifications and **requires a paid Apple developer account**.

 To update the signing for your app: